minth1468/music-theory-101/README.md

 ## 0.2 Overtone and Harmonic series

-A piano can be differentiated from a violin because they consists of different overtone (harmonic composition).
+A piano can be differentiated from a violin because it consists of different overtones (harmonic composition).

 The nth harmonics of a fundamental frequency $f_1$ is $f_n=n\times f_1$

 [Sound synthesis](https://youtu.be/Y7TesKMSE74?t=416): synthesize sounds of any instrument/voice with sine wave oscillators.

-The **Harmonic Serie**s is the harmonics equation above expressed in the form of musical notation.
+The **Harmonic Serie**s is the equation above expressed in the form of musical notation.
 (Notice the frequencies of the notes equal the multiples of 55Hz)

 ![image-20240319151707899](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240319151707899.png?raw=true)